nisshii0313/notification-slack-atcoder-date/README.md

 This gem is used every hours, so I want to use in one install.
 It is inefficient.

-I am waiting your feedbacks !!
+I look forward to your feedbacks !!

 # License